genesiscommunitysuccess/docs/docs/04_front-end/02_web-components/02_grids/01_ag-grid/0-introduction.md

 #### Connected data

 :::tip
 This is the most common use case for our AG Grid component.
-When connecting to a [data server](/server-modules/data-server/introduction/) or [request server](/server-modules/request-server/introduction/).
+When connecting to a [Data Server](/server-modules/data-server/introduction/) or [Request Server](/server-modules/request-server/introduction/).
 :::

 :::warning
 For this use case, a separate `ag-genesis-datasource` component is required with a valid `resourceName`.
 More details [here](/front-end/web-components/grids/ag-grid/ag-genesis-datasource/).
 :::

-The **connected data** use case is when you have a [data server](/server-modules/data-server/introduction/) or [request server](/server-modules/request-server/introduction/) available/ready to use and don't want to worry about handling data transformations/updates/deletes/cell renderers in the grid (for cell renders it's flexible so you can use any component you want or the ones provided by default).
+The **connected data** use case is when you have a [Data Server](/server-modules/data-server/introduction/) or [Request Server](/server-modules/request-server/introduction/) available/ready to use and don't want to worry about handling data transformations/updates/deletes/cell renderers in the grid (for cell renders it's flexible so you can use any component you want or the ones provided by default).

 `ag-genesis-datasource`